Jaybird Tarah is an all-star wireless workout earbud for wired holdouts

 Tarah will be compatible with the Jaybird app that allows you to set the EQ of the headphones, and offers light social networking features.

-The Jaybird Tarah Wireless Sport Headphones are expected to be available for order exclusively at Jaybird's website on September 25 and in-stores and online starting in the U.S. and Canada in October 2018 in three color combinations: Black/Flash, Nimbus Gray/Jade and Solstice Blue/Glacier.
+The Jaybird Tarah Wireless Sport Headphones are expected to be available for order exclusively at Jaybird's website on September 25 and in-stores and online starting in the US, Canada and Australia in October 2018 in three color combinations: Black/Flash, Nimbus Gray/Jade and Solstice Blue/Glacier.

 - Looking for the best Bluetooth earbuds?
 We've got you covered